brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 There are actually two flavors of disaggregation in RIFT:

  * Positive disaggregation is used to deal with most types of failures.
-It works by the repair path "attracting" traffic from the broken path by advertising a more specific route.
+It works by the repair path "attracting" traffic from the broken path by advertising more specific routes.
    Positive disaggregation in RIFT works very similar to how disaggregation works in existing protocols, except that it is triggered automatically instead of configured manually.

- * Negative disaggregation is used to deal with a very particular type of failure that only occurs only in very large data centers, so-called multi-plane fat trees (we will explain what that is later).
-It works by the broken path "repelling" traffic towards the repair path by advertising a so-called negative route.
+ * Negative disaggregation is used to deal with a very particular type of failure that only occurs only in very large data centers, so-called multi-plane fat trees (we will explain what multi-plane means later on).
+   Negative disaggregation works by the broken path "repelling" traffic towards the repair path by advertising so-called negative routes.
 Negative disaggregation uses completely new mechanisms that (as far as we know) do not have any equivalent in widely deployed existing protocols.

 In this guide we describe how both of these flavors of disaggregation work from a RIFT protocol point of view (i.e. not tied to any particular implementation).
-The open source implementation of RIFT offers two features guides to describe the nitty-gritty details (including command-line interface examples) of disaggregation:
+The following two feature guides desribe the command-line interface (CLI) for seeing disaggregation in action in the RIFT-Python open source implementation:

  * The [RIFT-Python positive disaggregation feature guide](positive-disaggregation-feature-guide.md).

  * The [RIFT-Python negative disaggregation feature guide](negative-disaggregation-feature-guide.md).

-A quick note on terminology before we proceed.
-In this document we use term node as a synonym for router or layer 3 switch.
-And we use terms leaf, spine, and superspine for the layers of nodes in a 3-layer fat tree topology.
-In a 3-layer topology, a superspine node is also known as a top-of-fabric node, and a a spine node is also known as a a top-of-pod node (where pod stands for point-of-deployment).
-Finally, we treat a fat tree topology as a synonym for a Clos topology, and we treat a 3-layer topology as a synonym for a 5-stage topology.
+## Terminology

+A quick note on terminology used in this paper before we proceed:

+ * A **node** is synonymous with a router or layer 3 switch.

+ * A **fabric** is synonymous with a network.

+ * We use terms **leaf**, **spine**, and **superspine** for the layers of nodes in a 3-level fat tree fabric.

+ * A **top-of-fabric** (tof) node is the highest node in the hierarchy.
+In a 2-level fabric the spine nodes are the top-of-fabric nodes.
+In a 3-level fabric the superspine nodes are the top-of-fabric nodes.

+ * A **point-of-deployment** (pod) is a group of nodes that is only north-south connected to nodes higher in the fabric hiearchy and not east-west connected to other pods.
+A pod can be thought of as a "logical node" is typically deployed as a unit.

+ * A **top-of-pod** (top) node is the highest node in each pod.
+In 3-level fabrics, each pod is 2 levels and the spine nodes are the top nodes.
+In extremely large 4- or 5-level fabrics, the pods themselves can be more than 2 levels.

+ * To be consistent with current networking literature, we treat **fat tree** topologies as roughly synonymous with **Clos** topologies (although Clos topologies are historically a circuit-switching concept, Clos topologies never have east-west links, and in Clos topologies are links have the same capacity).

+ * A **2-level** fat tree topology corresponds to a **3-stage** Clos topology, a 3-level fat tree topology corresponds to a 5-stage Clos topology, etc.

 ## RIFT route tables in the absence of failures

 As mentioned before,
 one of the best known characteristics of RIFT is that it is a link-state protocol north-bound and a distance-vector protocol south-bound.
-One consequence of that is that the RIFT route tables typically contain:
+One consequence of this is that the RIFT route tables typically contain:

- * Specific routes for all south-bound traffic towards the servers attached to the leaf switches.
+ * Specific routes for all south-bound traffic.
    These are typically  host /32 (for IPv4) or /128 (for IPv6) routes, but it could be something less specific as well.

  * Fabric default routes for all north-bound traffic.
 These are typically 0.0.0.0/0 and ::0/0, but it could be something more specific as well.

-The following figure shows typical RIFT route tables in a small 3-level fat tree topology.
+Figure 1 below shows typical RIFT route tables in a small 3-level fabric.
 The leaf nodes contain only a single north-bound default route.
 The superspine nodes contain only host-specific south-bound routes.
 And the spine nodes contain a mixture.

+To keep the figures simple and readable, this figure (and subsequent figures) only show the node loopback prefixes.
+In the real world, fabric addressing is a bit more complicated:

+ * In a real fabric there would be a rack of servers attached to each leaf node.
+Those servers could be bare-metal servers, or they could host virtual machines or containers.

+ * If the network is flat (i.e. no overlay is used) then the leaf nodes would also advertise the server addresses and/or the addresses of the virtual machines or containers.

+ * If the network uses overlays, RIFT would also advertise the overlay tunnel end-points, which may be located on the leaf nodes or on the servers.

+ * The servers could also run RIFT; in that case the servers are the leaf nodes.

+ * The link interfaces would also have IP addresses (which are not shown in the figures).
+In IPv6 these would typically be link-local addresses.
+In IPv4 these would typically be /31 prefixes.
+   Alternatively, IPv4 could use the technique described in [RFC5549](https://tools.ietf.org/html/rfc5549) to use IPv6 link-local next-hops for IPv4 prefixes.
+The link interface prefixes are typically not advertised in RIFT; they are only used locally as next-hops.

 ![RIFT Typical Route Tables](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-typical-route-tables.png)